Date: 29 December 2015. St. Pete boat

 kept things flowing along.
 Questions were answered, clarifications

 made and avenues explored.
-It was Excellent.
+She was most Excellent.

 was with West Marine for years and became their Outfitting Manager